 One vicar recently launched into a thought seemingly about knife crime – there had been a spate of stabbings in London – only to fill the remaining two and a half minutes with a report on attending a knife-use evening class, one involving the slicing of vegetables, presented by a chef.
 (Apparently, it’s down and forward, not back and forth.)

 A week earlier, a vicar raved about upcoming Commonwealth Day celebrations.
-He announced that, though Britain had a ‘painful past’ and had ill-treated lots of faraway places, the UK had forgiven itself.
+He announced that, though Britain had a ‘painful past’ and had ill-treated lots of faraway people and places, the UK had forgiven itself.
 Like the abuser speaking on behalf of his victim, he thought all those African nations should just cheer up now and enjoy the idea of our friendship.